Building Stairs

 How to Determine Step Rise

-To calculate the number of risers for a typical set of stairs, first divide the Total Rise [A] by 7".
-You can use any number you want, but I will use 7" for this example, because that is my usual Target Step Height.
+To calculate the number of risers for a typical set of stairs, divide the Total Rise [A] by 7".
+You can use any number you want, but I will use 7" for this example because that is my usual Target Step Height.

 If the total rise [A] of a deck or landing is 36.25", divide that number by 7.
 The result will be 5.17.
 Since the number of steps must be a whole number (partial steps are not allowed), pick the whole number that is closest to 5.17 (5 in this case) and divide it into the Total Rise: